 - Did you know that Wilton is officially an idle-free town?
 The Board of Selectmen, at a regular meeting on July 6, 2015, unanimously approved a “no idling” resolution for the town, following a state regulation that is already in effect.
 By law, vehicles cannot idle for more than three minutes, except when the temperature falls below 20 degrees or ... (read more)

-- CT Green LEAF Schools Program UPDATE: We are pleased to report 3 of our 4 public schools are now officially CT Green Leaf Schools- Middlebrook, Wilton High School and Miller-Driscoll!
+- CT Green LEAF Schools Program UPDATE: We are pleased to report all four of our public schools are now officially CT Green Leaf Schools- Middlebrook, Wilton High School, Cider Mill, and Miller-Driscoll!
 Connecticut is launching a new program, Connecticut Green LEAF Schools, which has been created to promote green and healthy schools for all.
-It is a collaborative effort ... (read more)
+It is a ... (read more)

 - Wilton former First Selectman Bill Brennan on behalf of the town accepts the Clean Energy Communities silver award at the 2015 Energize Connecticut municipal awards ceremony.
 Brennan stands in the center holding the award.
 On the far right stands Richard Creeth, co-chair of Wilton’s Energy Commission.
 The woman on the left is Patrice Gillespie of ... (read more)